ivan-kolesov/test-laravel/readme.md

 ### 4. Seed test data

 You can seed feed list with test data, run in console `php artisan db:seed`

+### 5. Build assets

+You have to have yarn or node to build assets.
+The project has already built assets, but if you want to renew them just:

+Run in console `yarn install` or `npm install`.

+Run in console `yarn run prod` or `npm run prod`

 ## Run schedule